Rooftop Statues

 Smithfield Queen

-Statue of queen Elizabeth I
+Statue of Queen Elizabeth I

 High Angel's

-These golden Angels appear above the rooftops over looking Regents Park.
+These golden Angels appear above the rooftops overlooking Regents Park.
 Although they are under the weather vain and they seem to be caught with the sun as their hands shield their eyes.
 They go completely unnoticed by most people enjoying the park and they are most certainly Angels on high.

 Giving St Paul's a helping hand.